Congregations Of Eid Ul Fitr Held In Nearly 1,000 Places In Hyderabad - UrduPoint

 The police spokesman claimed that around 2,000 policemen were deployed for security.

-The Hyderabad Metropolitan Coporation (HMC), Qasimabad Municipal Committee and District Council Hyderabad have directed their staff to maintain cleanliness in the district.
+The Hyderabad Metropolitan Corporation (HMC), Qasimabad Municipal Committee and District Council Hyderabad have directed their staff to maintain cleanliness in the district.

 Unlike the last year, no COVID-19 related restrictions have been put in place at the recreational facilities, restaurants, malls and other places.